Freemandaily/G8keepTradingBot/README.md

 # G8keepTradingBot
-Be Early in all G8keep token Launched.
+Be Early on all G8keep token Launched.
 Trade An Unruggable Token  faster.
 To Be early is the Edge

 ## Overview
 G8keep is a launchpad platform specifically designed for launching memecoins.
 It is currently deployed on two blockchains: Base and Abstract Chain.
 What sets G8keep apart from other launchpads is its unique mechanism for token launches.